-For those of you interested in purchasing a Goldendoodle, you’ve certainly seen some type of weird cryptic letters in front of the word Goldendoodle like F1 Goldendoodle or F2B Goldendoodle.
-I’m sure you’ve also wondered “so what does F1 Goldendoodle and F2B Goldendoodle mean?”
+Have you been looking into purchasing a Goldendoodle?
+You’ve likely seen some type of weird cryptic letters in front of the word Goldendoodle like F1 Goldendoodle or F2B Goldendoodle.
+You’ve probably also wondered “so what does F1 Goldendoodle and F2B Goldendoodle mean?”
 Well, these numbers stand for the specific Goldendoodle generations.
 Since the Goldendoodle is a cross between the Poodle and Golden Retriever, the percentage of Poodle and Golden Retriever can differ between each generation.
-In this article, I’ll help you decipher what these acronyms mean which will help you decide the best Goldendoodle Generations that are right for you!
+In this article, we’ll help you decipher what these acronyms mean, which will help you decide the best Goldendoodle generations that are right for you!

 We also created a video for you on all the different types of Goldendoodle generations.
 Watch it below!